mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

-# Migration to Expressive 1.1
+# Migration to Mezzio 1.1

-Expressive 1.1 should not result in any upgrade problems for users.
+Mezzio 1.1 should not result in any upgrade problems for users.
 However, starting in this version, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt: